bytedance/terarkdb/docs/_posts/2015-01-16-migrating-from-leveldb-to-rocksdb-2.markdown

 Once you get up and running with RocksDB you can then focus on tuning RocksDB further by modifying the converted options struct.

 The reason why ConvertOptions is handy is because a lot of individual options in RocksDB have moved to other structures in different components.
-For example, block_size is not available in struct rocksdb::Options.
-It resides in struct rocksdb::BlockBasedTableOptions, which is used to create a TableFactory object that RocksDB uses internally to create the proper TableBuilder objects.
+For example, block_size is not available in struct TERARKDB_NAMESPACE::Options.
+It resides in struct TERARKDB_NAMESPACE::BlockBasedTableOptions, which is used to create a TableFactory object that RocksDB uses internally to create the proper TableBuilder objects.
 If you were to write your application from scratch it would look like this:

 RocksDB code from scratch: